Keyboard shortcuts

 Mutation Testing

-Mutation testing is an approach to randomized testing code that uses a different approach to property testing and fuzzing.
-Instead of randomly generating inputs to the program or functions, it works by randomly mutating the code and running the existing tests.
-The goal is to find mutations that do not break the tests: this usually means that that section of code is not covered by tests, or that the tests are not sufficient to explore all possible paths through the code.
-On a high level, mutation testing frameworks try to inject bugs into your code and see if your existing tests will catch them.
+Mutation testing is an approach to testing that works differently from property testing and fuzzing.
+Instead of randomly generating inputs, it works by randomly mutating your code and running the existing tests against each mutation.
+The goal is to find mutations that do not break any tests: this usually means that a section of code is not covered by tests, or that the tests are not specific enough to catch the change.

 Note